Same Day Approval

 • Rate Environment: If inflation is tamed and the economy stabilizes, VA mortgage rates could decrease, boosting refinance activity.

-• Enhanced Educational Outreach: The VA and VSOs aim to expand outreach efforts, helping younger service members and newly eligible veterans understand their home loan benefits.
+• Enhanced Educational Outreach: The VA and VSOs aim to expand outreach efforts, helping younger service members and newly eligible Veterans understand their home loan benefits.

 Comprehensive Resources & Support Organizations

-Below is an expanded list of agencies and non-profits that assist veterans with homeownership, financial counseling, and foreclosure avoidance:
+Below is an expanded list of agencies and non-profits that assist Veterans with homeownership, financial counseling, and foreclosure avoidance:

 • Department of Veterans Affairs (VA): VA Home Loan Guaranty Service – Official VA loan policy and guidance.
 VA eBenefits Portal – Access your Certificate of Eligibility and track claims.